 Still having trouble deciding which crepey skin products have substance instead of just overblown beauty claims?
 Remember to shop for products with ingredients that can achieve the following:

 As Dr. Kally suggested, look for products that include alpha hydroxy acids (AHAs), an ingredient proven to help soften sun-damaged skin and encourage new collagen production.

 How to implement AHAs into your routine?
-AHA masks and at-home peels can be applied to face and body, including the top of hands, elbows, arms, and on top of knees.
+Masks and peels containing these ingredients aren’t just for the face; they can also be applied all over the body, including hands, elbows, and knees.

 2. Build New Collagen